castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discord-post/readme.txt

 * Fixed the description of a setting in the admin.

 = 1.0.5 =
 * Added option to mention @everyone in Discord.
-Activate it from Settings > WP Discord post.
+Activate it from Settings > WP Discord Post.

 = 1.0.4 =
 * Removed quotes for the post title.
 They are only causing issues.